 Objective 3.
-Develop a detailed action plan that prioritizes the acquisition of specific privately-owned segments of the proposed trail network from Objective 1 or from the comprehensive trail guide (see Harwich Conservation Trust website).
-Present acquisition articles at Town Meeting.

-- Objective 4.
-Acquire trail easements, including easements in open space areas of existing or proposed cluster subdivisions, to provide a permanent network of wooded looped trails throughout the Town.
-Present acquisition articles at Town Meeting. - Objective 5.
+Prioritize the acquisition of land and easements that will enhance the existing trail network.
+Work towards a permanent network of wooded looped trails throughout the Town.

+Objective 4.
 Determine appropriate levels of access, parking and sanitary facilities at sensitive locations.
 Mark or otherwise post the trail network from Objective 1.

+Objective 5.
+Review the State plan for maintenance and improvements at Hawksnest Pond.
+Coordinate efforts with town boards and committees to provide connections to other town trails and to ensure that trails and access points are compatible with the neighborhood.

-The Trails Committee should recommend appropriate levels of improvements at Hawksnest Pond and, when needed, seek State funding assistance in accomplishing the necessary work. - Objective 6.
-The Conservation Commission should coordinate with the Trails Committee concerning potential development of the Flax Pond Recreation Area (parking area, picnic area and restrooms) to serve as access to Flax Pond and the Cape Cod Rail Trail. - Objective 7.
-Develop an action plan that identifies ancient ways or lost trails and attempts to preserve them and includes them, where feasible, in the proposed network from Objective 1.
-Ancient ways shall be considered natural resource values available to the public. - Objective 8.
+Objective 6.
+Identify ancient ways or lost trails and attempts to preserve them and include them, where feasible, in the proposed network from Objective 1.
+Ancient ways shall be considered natural resource values available to the public.

+Objective 7.
 Develop an action plan to protect, enhance, and preserve the trail systems from Objective 1, including passive use, protection of public safety and natural resource values, and deterrence of non-passive uses detrimental to the trails or Town-owned parcels such as dumping, trail obliteration or vandalism.